JustDooooIt/GMUI/README.md

 </Script>
 ```

-When you want to execute a method within a node, please use the exec_func method with the method name and parameter array as parameters:
+When you want to execute a method within a node, please use the exec_func method with the method name and parameter array as parameters :

 ```xml
 <Control>